nvhoanganh/Set-up-New-Relic/README.md

 	- SQL is in obfuscated format
 	- it looks like it is only showing the table name and operation name (e.g. insert/select)
 - Can you change what SQL metrics we capture?
-	- by configuring postgresql-config.yml file you can [here](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/postgresql-monitoring-integration/#config)
+	- by configuring postgresql-config.yml file you can [here](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/postgresql-monitoring-integration/#config) (under /etc/newrelic-infra/integrations.d)
 - Try changing the configuration of the SQL we capture so we can get more meaningful metrics.
 Take a look here ⭐️

 # Step 8: Query Everything